jaryn-kubik/ddda-dinput8/README.md

 ### Character customization screen
 Allows you to enter the character customization screen at any time:
-a) go to the main menu (either the one with load game/options/etc or the one with main menu/manual/exit game)
+1) go to the main menu (either the one with load game/options/etc or the one with main menu/manual/exit game)
-b) hold Home+End and press Enter
+2) hold Home+End and press Enter

 ## Installation
 Copy dinput8.dll into the main DDDA folder.